-Operational Plan Action / Outputs Link to Accomplished Outcome(s) Road Maintenance (Shire) 1.
-Continue Town Street Maintenance programs 2.
-Continue Shire Road Maintenance programs KPM - continue to maintain the shires town streets and road network in accordance with advanced asset management principles Road Improvements (Shire) 1.
-Continue scheduled re-seal program 2.
-Continue scheduled re- sheeting program 3.
-Continue TIDS program 4.
-Continue R2R program 5.
-Continue drainage and flood mitigation program 6.
-Continue Town Street improvements KPM - continue to develop and maintain the shires road network in accordance with advanced asset management principles 5.3 5.12 5.15 5.16 Council has implemented and completed the Town Street maintenance program as approved by council.
+Operational Plan Action / Outputs Link to Strategy Accomplished Outcome(s) Road Maintenance (Shire) Continue Town Street Maintenance programs Continue Shire Road Maintenance programs KPM - continue to maintain the shires town streets and road network in accordance with advanced asset management principles Road Improvements (Shire) Continue scheduled re-seal program Continue scheduled re-sheeting program Continue TIDS program Continue R2R program Continue R2R program Continue Town Street improvements KPM - continue to develop and maintain the shires road network in accordance with advanced asset management principles 5.3 5.3 5.12 5.15 5.16 Council has implemented and completed the Town Street maintenance program as approved by council.
 Total spent on town street maintenance for the financial year was \$185,000, which incorporates the townships of Georgetown, Forsayth, Einasleigh and Mt Surprise.
 Council also invested another \$277,000 into the Shire Road Maintenance program.
 Works planned for 2010/2011 for Town Streets and Shire Road maintenance were achieved with 98% spent against the combined budget allocation.
 Council's scheduled re-seal program was completed with council spending \$187,000 within the financial year.
 Council's scheduled re-sheeting program was also achieved in accordance with the asset management road plans with a further \$416,000 spent throughout the 2010/2011 financial year.
 TIDS for 2010/2011 has commenced and will continue into the 2011/2012 on the Forsayth-Eiansleigh Rd.
 TIDS for 2009/10 has been completed on the Forsayth - Einasleigh Road.
 R2R program has commenced with the 2010/2011 allocation being spent prior to the end of the financial year.
-Council will remain at this allocation and complete the 2011/2012 allocation of R2R funding within the first 2 months of the 2011/2012 financial year.
 Council has completed the design for the next stage of the upgrade to the Hann Highway.
 Main Roads has approved the design.
 Council will commence work on the Hann Highway in September 2012 after the completion of the R2R project.
 Gravel has been sourced and screened in readiness for the Hann Highway upgrade.
 Floodways and drainage program has been completed as scheduled for the 2010/2011 financial year.
 Asset Management 1.
 Continue to implement and develop asset management plans and procedures KPM - continue to develop asset management plans.
 5.1 5.2 Council's Asset Management Plan has commenced and is 90% complete.
 Once the Asset Management Plan has been completed the plan will be discussed with Council for endorsement along with Council's long term finance plan.
-Bridges 1.
-Upgrade the bridge crossing over the Copperfield River at Einasleigh 2.
-Continue the upgrade, construction and project management of the bridge crossing over the Einasleigh River on the Gulf Development Road KPM - ensure the construction and maintenance of the shire's bridges are in accordance with advanced asset management principles 5.3 5.5 5.15 The majority of the work has been completed on the new Copperfield River Bridge.
+Bridges Upgrade the bridge crossing over the Copperfield River at Einasleigh Continue the upgrade, construction and project management of the bridge crossing over the Einasleigh River on the Gulf Development Road KPM - ensure the construction and maintenance of the shire's bridges are in accordance with advanced asset management principles 5.3 5.5 5.15 The majority of the work has been completed on the new Copperfield River Bridge.
 There are some minor defects that need to be attended to prior to finalizing and signing of on this project.
 Council has completed the contract for the design and construct for the Einasleigh River Bridge on the Gulf Development Road.
 The new bridge was officially opened on the 21 January 2011 The removal of the old bridge decks will be undertaking within the 2011/2012 financial year.
 Road Improvements (Main Roads) 1.
-Continue to work with Main Roads to improve state controlled road networks within the shire 5.14 5.15 Council has continued its relationship with the Department of main Roads, with continuing its agreement under the RMPC contract.
+Continue to work with Main Roads to improve state controlled road networks within the shire 5.14 5.15 • Council has continued its relationship with the Department of main Roads, with continuing its agreement under the RMPC contract.
 Total spent under this contract for the 2010/2011 financial year was \$781,000.
 The total value